DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## The Reconstruction Challenge

-The investigators faced a unique challenge.
-They were living through an unprecedented moment in human history:
+I faced a unique challenge.
+I was living through an unprecedented moment in human history:

 *   **Artificial Intelligence** that could mimic and potentially surpass human cognitive abilities
 *   **Global connectivity** that had collapsed traditional cultural boundaries